Celllnside/FischAutoShake/README.md

 #-- Next, you need to take a screenshot.
 Doing this correctly is extremely important because it will run extremely slow if you do this wrong.

-[1] Cast your rod and take a CROPPED screenshot of a letter in the shake button.
+[1] Cast your rod and take a CROPPED screenshot of a letter in the shake button(H works best).
 A simple way to do this is by pressing "Win + Shift + S".

 [2] After you successfully take a screenshot, click the popup in the bottom right to "Edit" it and make sure you click Save (I suggest saving it to Downloads or somewhere easy for you to find).